Over the last 20 years, Lima's best restaurants have helped propel Peruvian food onto the world's culinary stage.

 10. Isolina

-If you're looking for more ideas of where to eat in Lima, consider these spots; they're next on my list to try.
+If you're looking for more ideas of where to eat in Lima, consider these restaurants; they're next on my list of places to try.